Viasat vs. T-Mobile 5G Home Internet

 Viasat vs. T-Mobile Home Internet: Can 5G compete with satellite internet?

 The short answer to that question is a resounding yes.
 While satellite providers like Viasat still get the edge on availability, 5G home internet (like T-Mobile) wins in nearly every other category.
 Compared to Viasat, T-Mobile is faster, offers more data, and is far more affordable.
-Viasat will still work well if you’re in a really remote area, but we highly recommend checking out 5G options in your area before signing up.
+Viasat will still work well if you’re in a really remote area, but we highly recommend checking out 5G options before signing up.

 Type in your zip code to find all the best internet providers near you.